mhimanshu712/BatExpert/README.md

 # BatExpert
 ### Written using VisualBasic.NET

+####I wrote this few years back, since then I am no more working on dotNET

 > __Project Description:__
 >
 >A batch file editor which comes with many preloaded fun scripts.
 No need to memorize syntaxes anymore.
 Supports multiple files at once.